danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/payments.getStarsStatus.html" name="payments.getStarsStatus">Get the current Telegram Stars balance of the current account (with peer=inputPeerSelf), or the stars balance of the bot specified in peer: payments.getStarsStatus</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getReactionsNotifySettings.html" name="account.getReactionsNotifySettings">Get the current reaction notification settings »: account.getReactionsNotifySettings</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getOutboxReadDate.html" name="messages.getOutboxReadDate">Get the exact read date of one of our messages, sent to a private chat with another user: messages.getOutboxReadDate</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallGetCurrent" name="groupCallGetCurrent">Get the file that is currently being played in a group call: groupCallGetCurrent</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callGetCurrent" name="callGetCurrent">Get the file that is currently being played: callGetCurrent</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getGroupCall" name="getGroupCall">Get the group call (video chat or livestream) currently active in a group or channel: getGroupCall</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getCallRemoteMediaState" name="getCallRemoteMediaState">Get the media state of the other party of a call, as reported by their client: getCallRemoteMediaState</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getSearchCounters.html" name="messages.getSearchCounters">Get the number of results that would be found by a messages.search call with the same parameters: messages.getSearchCounters</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getPaidMessagesRevenue.html" name="account.getPaidMessagesRevenue">Get the number of stars we have received from the specified user thanks to paid messages »; the received amount will be equal to the sent amount multiplied by stars_paid_message_commission_permille divided by 1000: account.getPaidMessagesRevenue</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getGroupCallParticipants" name="getGroupCallParticipants">Get the participants of a group call, indexed by their bot API peer ID: getGroupCallParticipants</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.getParticipants.html" name="channels.getParticipants">Get the participants of a supergroup/channel: channels.getParticipants</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getCallByPeer" name="getCallByPeer">Get the phone call with the specified user ID: getCallByPeer</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getBroadcastProgress" name="getBroadcastProgress">Get the progress of a currently running broadcast: getBroadcastProgress</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/stories.getStoryReactionsList.html" name="stories.getStoryReactionsList">Get the reaction and interaction list of a story posted to a channel, along with the sender of each reaction: stories.getStoryReactionsList</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/help.getPeerColors.html" name="help.getPeerColors">Get the set of accent color palettes » that can be used for message accents: help.getPeerColors</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/help.getPeerProfileColors.html" name="help.getPeerProfileColors">Get the set of accent color palettes » that can be used in profile page backgrounds: help.getPeerProfileColors</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getGroupCallState" name="getGroupCallState">Get the state of a group call: getGroupCallState</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/contacts.getContactIDs.html" name="contacts.getContactIDs">Get the telegram IDs of all contacts.: contacts.getContactIDs</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getTheme.html" name="account.getTheme">Get theme information: account.getTheme</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getType" name="getType">Get type of peer: getType</a>